 What Do Gorillas Eat?: Did you know gorillas are the biggest living primates on earth?
 Although IUCN declared all species of gorillas as critically-endangered, they live mostly in tropical forests in Africa.
 They live on land rather than in trees, unlike rainforest monkeys.
 By nature, gorillas are omnivorous.

 According to biological DNA analysis, it is determined that about 99% of gorilla’s DNA (gene makeup) is identical to humans.
 So we can confidently say that gorillas are our closest living relatives, followed by chimpanzees, orangutan, and bonobos.
 Humans are sometimes called “the fifth great ape“.

-In this page, let’s explore the answers to all these gorillas diet questions with file.
+In this page, let’s explore the answers to all these gorillas diet questions with images.
 Also, we will explore gorilla food chain diagram and silverback gorilla foods.
 Without much further ado, let’s investigate what do gorillas eat now!